Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 ball 14:
 - By bugpesto.
+- [fixme, blurry outline].

 ball 15:
 - By aGold.

 ball 16:
 - By cyanflower.
-- Redesigned to look like a shrimp, based on an older attempted redesign by icon artist Hydr4ze. cyanflower loves shrimp.
+- Redesigned to look like a shrimp, based on an older attempted redesign by icon artist unha. cyanflower loves shrimp.

 ball 17:
 - By NHJ.